-Crime rates are rising, particularly for theft and robberies, in Buenos Aires and other major cities.
-You should keep expensive items such as mobile phones, wallets, cash and jewellery out of sight in public areas.
-Avoid lower socioeconomic urban areas where crime is more likely to occur, and foreigners could be targeted.
+Crime rates are higher than in Australia.
+Thefts and robberies are common, especially in Buenos Aires city and its metropolitan area, as well as other major cities.
+You should keep cash and expensive items such as mobile phones, wallets and jewellery out of sight in public areas.
+Avoid lower socioeconomic urban areas where crime is more likely to occur.
+Avoid empty streets, especially after dark.

 Petty crime

-Petty crime, such as pickpocketing, bag/jewellery snatching and bag slashing, is common, including during the day.
-Thieves also target mobile phones, especially smartphones.
+Petty crime, including pickpocketing, bag/jewellery snatching and bag slashing, is common, even during the day.
+Thieves also target mobile phones.

-Take care on public transport, busy pedestrian zones and in tourist areas.
+Take care on public transport and in busy pedestrian zones and tourist areas.

 Distraction thefts are common in public areas, such as: